 This is the most popular and traditional Christmas bread in Czech Republic, and is the symbol of Christmas (vánoce).
 It uses yeast for leavening.
 It’s a very large semi-sweet bread that includes the flavor delights of various fruit, nuts, lemon, often rum, and vanilla.
 Vanočká is specially shaped using a series of braided layers.
 For the recipe and instructions, click Traditional Yeast-Raised Vánočka.

-This farmers cheese version of vanočká has all of the same flavors and shape as the traditional one, mentioned just above.
+This farmers cheese version of vanočká has all of the same flavors and shape as the traditional one above.
 However, it does not contain yeast.
-Rather it uses baking powder and other leavening agents, yet the finished loaf is equal in size and tenderness.
-It is quicker to make than version 1, requiring only about 2 hours from start to finish.
-Having the right farmers cheese is crucial for this.
-It is available in some grocery stores in the US, or can be found online or in Polish, or other Central and Eastern European, delis and shops.
+Rather it uses baking powder and other leavening agents, yet the finished loaf is equal in size and perhaps even a bit more tender.
+It’s quicker to make than version 1, requiring less than 2 hours from start to finish.
+Having the right farmers cheese is crucial.
+It’s available in some grocery stores in the US, or can be found online or in Polish goods shops.
 For this recipe, click Farmers Cheese Vanočká.

 Special notes about the recipes: